-To tell map3d where to look for this geometry information, each occurrence of $\neg f$ in the command line indicates that beginning of a new surface.
-All parameters (except for global options) that follow before the next occurrence of $\neg f$ refer to the current surface.
+To tell map3d where to look for this geometry information, each occurrence of -f in the command line indicates that beginning of a new surface.
+All parameters (except for global options) that follow before the next occurrence of -f refer to the current surface.

-- -f geometry-file = filename of the geometry file(s) containing points and connectivity information.
-Legal formats for the file specification are: - 1. nodes (.pts) file will read and display only the nodes from the geometry; no display of the potentials is possible with just this information; - 2. triangles/tetrahedra (.fac/.tetra) file will read both the connectivities and the nodes (provided both exist and share the same root filename); - 3. binary geometry (.geom) file contains both nodes and connectivity information and may also contain channel mapping.
-At present, multi-surface geometry files must include a specific indication of the desired surface (@surfnum); otherwise, map3d reads all surfaces in the file.
+-f geometry-file = filename of the geometry file(s) containing points and connectivity information.
+Legal formats for the file specification are:

+- 1. nodes (.pts) file will read and display only the nodes from the geometry; no display of the potentials is possible with just this information; - 2. triangles/tetrahedra (.fac/.tetra) file will read both the connectivities and the nodes (provided both exist and share the same root filename); - 3. binary geometry (.geom) file contains both nodes and connectivity information and may also contain channel mapping.
+At present, multi-surface geometry files must include a specific indication of the desired surface (@surfnum); otherwise, map3d reads all surfaces in the file. - 4. binary matlab geometry (.mat) file contains both nodes and connectivity information and may also contain channel mapping.
+If there are multiple surfaces in the matlab file, the same restrictions apply as in the .geom files.